ofbodur/Bodur_and_Rey_EGU_SE_2019_Files/README.md

 Plot the dynamic topography on the surface by applying _PlotOverLine_ across the model (Point1: -1.92e+06, 0, 0 and Point2: 1.92e+06,0,0)

-Please contact me via the following e-mail address in case you have any question:
+Please contact me or Patrice Rey via the following e-mail addresses in case you have any question:

-omer.bodur@sydney.edu.au or omer@uow.edu.au
+omer.bodur@sydney.edu.au or omer@uow.edu.au or patrice.rey@sydney.edu.au

 Ömer Faruk Bodur